WHAS Radio

 2320

 Denny Nugent talks about his time spent in the WHAS in this interview.
 Denny Nugent discusses how he became a program director at the WHAS in 1983.
 Nugent also reminisces on the many coworkers that worked with him in the station.
 People such as Wayne Perky, Hugh Barr, Bill Cody, Mike Crusham, and Van Vance.
-Finally, Nugent discusses how he helped develop the station with his technical skills and ability to utilize his personal and their skills.
+Finally, Nugent discusses how he helped develop the station with his technical skills and ability to utilize his personnel and their skills.

 2321